Aliases for CSNK1G1 Gene

 GeneCards Summary for CSNK1G1 Gene

 CSNK1G1 (Casein Kinase 1 Gamma 1) is a Protein Coding gene.
-Diseases associated with CSNK1G1 include Ohtahara Syndrome.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways and WNT Signaling.
+Diseases associated with CSNK1G1 include Epileptic Encephalopathy, Early Infantile, 15.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK1G3.

 UniProtKB/Swiss-Prot for CSNK1G1 Gene